Main

 • Climate Change

-We will act to reduce greenhouse gas emissions, and also work to mitigate and adapt to climate change by pursuing businesses that contribute to the transition to a decarbonized society and to reducing the negative impacts of climate change.
+We will act to reduce the greenhouse gas emissions arising from every aspect of our business, and also work to mitigate and adapt to climate change by pursuing opportunities that promote the shift to a decarbonized society and to reduce the negative impacts of climate change.

 • Water Resources